 Looking for a new adventure?
-Go straight north of Edmonton on HWY 28, then keep heading a little further on Secondary Highway 803 to Legal.
+Go straight north of Edmonton on HWY 28, then keep heading a little further on Secondary Highway 803 to the Town of Legal.
 You won’t be disappointed!
 Your road trip will start with 38 beautiful murals sprinkled throughout the town of Legal.

-When you leave Legal, head due east on secondary HWY 651 until you meet up again with HWY 28 in Redwater: home of the World’s Largest Oil Derrick!
+When you leave Legal, head due east on secondary HWY 651 until you meet up again with HWY 28 at the Town of Redwater: home of the World’s Largest Oil Derrick!
 Test your photography skills to capture the entire structure.

 Nearby is the Redwater Provincial Recreation Area, one of Alberta’s best destinations for ATV/OHV owners who want to spend a day playing in the dunes on the marked trails.